Major

 - COGS UN1001 Introduction to Cognitive Science

 - One cognition-focused course in each of four areas: psychology, neuroscience, philosophy, and linguistics.
+Courses must be chosen from the approved list in each area; please see the approved lists below.

+- Two courses in a fifth area: mathematical and computational methods.
 Courses must be chosen from the approved list and not be redundant; please see the approved lists below.

 2. Area of Specialization and Electives (4 classes)